NHSDigital/ASC_LA_Peer_Groups/README.md

 Interim data processing produces files saved to the `data/` directory- these are NOT copied to the pipeline output location.

-## Updating and adding new data
+## Updating the data/lookup files

+New data and lookups can be added easily to the pipeline.
+All new data and lookups should be stored in the input directory, as specified in the config file as `input_dir`.

+First check that the format of the new/updated file matches the old one (see the earlier Data section for links).
+Move the new file into the input directory (you may want to archive the old file).

+In `src/params.py`, check the "Data File Names" section, and ensure the name of the replaced file matches the corresponding file name in the params.
+Further to this, check the column values in the “Columns” section of params for the feature you have changed, and ensure these match the columns within the new data.

+If updating the lookup file, open `config.toml` and check that `la_code` and `la_name` point to the correct columns in the new lookup.

-### Updating the lookup file
+### Example: updating the lookup file

-The latest lookup can be found here: https://www.data.gov.uk/dataset/801d40f6-fa98-40ef-ba16-0193ef04cff0/lsoa-2021-to-utlas-april-2023-best-fit-lookup-in-ew
+As of 2024 the latest lookup can be found here: https://www.data.gov.uk/dataset/801d40f6-fa98-40ef-ba16-0193ef04cff0/lsoa-2021-to-utlas-april-2023-best-fit-lookup-in-ew

-To change your LSOA to UTLA lookup, copy across the new lookup to the input_dir that you specified in `config.toml`, ensuring to give it a unique name ending with ".csv".
+To change your LSOA to UTLA lookup, copy across the new lookup to the input directory, ensuring to give it a unique name and that it is saved as a CSV.
 Ensure the new lookup has no blank space above the headers, and make a note of the header names.

 Navigate to `src\params.py`, go to the "Data File Names" section and change the name of the `LSOA_UTLA_lookup_file` to the new lookup file.
 If the LSOA code column name in the new lookup has changed, you will also need to update `LSOA_code` (in the "Pathway Parameters" section) to the corresponding column name.